fbpx

 10. Securing and Remembering PASSWORDS.It’s helpful to have a variety of passwords to prevent unauthorized access to personal or business information, but that can be cumbersome if you have many passwords that need to be changed frequently.
 Password managers such as LastPass or OnePass allow you to store in encrypted fashion all of your passwords; you only have to remember one secure password to gain access to all your passwords.
 Keep in mind, however, if you lose your master password, all password-protected data will be gone.

-A note on Password management.
+A note on Password management and one of the interesting tech tips.
 Passwords, while they can be troublesome, are a necessity.
 Be sure that you force a password change for all users on your network at least once per quarter.
 Do not allow staff to post their passwords anywhere.
 Change all passwords for all staff and providers whenever an employee resigns or is terminated.
 Check out RoboForm.
 It provides a master password and inserts a toolbar into your browser to auto-logon for up to 10 applications for free ($29.95 for more).

 11. Use a good Anti-Virus Security Program like Norton or McAfee to prevent viruses and hacking on your phone and computer.